JerryJohnThomas/noteon/readme.md

 * welcome to note On
 * Your beautiful looking notes.

+I want to make this app just aesthetically beautiful and get a nice feel on ios, android and windows and web.
+So i want to take my time and do this

 Project init date : 31st August 202
 Motivation: Evernote Shut Down its free tier